joeloskarsson/joeloskarsson.github.io/_pages/about.md

 ### Current interests
 These are some things that I am interested in and/or work on at the moment.
 I try to keep this somewhat up to date.

+* Spatio-temporal data analysis
+  * Machine learning for modeling weather and climate
+  * Modeling continuous time signals using deep learning, Neural ODEs
 * Machine learning on graphs
   * Bayesian modeling on graphs, Graph GPs, GMRFs
   * (Spatio-) Temporal graph neural networks
-* Spatio-temporal data analysis
-  * Modeling continous time signals using deep learning, Neural ODEs
-  * Machine learning for modeling weather and climate